 Malposition of the joint

-This is possible due to the difficulty the surgeon may have in determining the most appropriate position in which the joint should be fused.
+Malposition of the joint is a possible complication due to the difficulty the surgeon may have in determining the most appropriate position, in which the joint should be fused.
 Malposition of the great toe fusion is a relatively uncommon complication.
 However, sometimes even subtle malposition of the great toe can create symptoms because the great toe is subject to a disproportionate amount of force during walking.
 In the rare cases that this occurs, it can often be rectified by repositioning the toe with further surgery.

 Nonunion of the joint

 Nonunion is probably more common than malunion (malposition) for the 1st MTP fusion.
 This is because the joint itself is very small.
 Therefore, the area across which we are expecting bone to heal is also small.
 In the event that a patient is unable to successfully bridge this area with mature bone and it remains symptomatic, a revision procedure fusion with increased hardware and perhaps some bone graft can usually be effective in getting the area to heal completely.